robinozer/portfolio4/README.md

 ### Code validation ###
 - No errors were returned when passing the Python code through the [PEP8 Python Linter](https://pep8ci.herokuapp.com/)
+- No errors were returned when passing the CSS file through [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator)

 ![SCREENSHOT OF PYTHON VALIDATION](media/screenshot-python-linter.png)

 ### Manual testing ###
 I have manually tested this project by doing the following:
 - Run the code through pylint using the terminal and received a rating of 10/10.
-- Entered invalid inputs as question answers (pressing Enter without any input, entering invalid numerals, entering letters and entering empty space) several times over.
+- Entering invalid inputs into the form (pressing Enter without any input, entering invalid numerals, entering empty space in the special requirements text field).
 - Used PEP8 Python validator and returned the code with no errors.
 Some comments regarding indentation were ignored as the validator did not recognize multi-line print statements.
-- Tested the code in my local terminal as well as the Heroku terminal.
+- Tested the code in my local development environment as well as in the Heroku deployed app.

 ### Test cases ###

 #### Quiz Introduction ####

+-

 - Testing performed: enter the URL of deployed page and click Run Program.